The Gregg School

-The Gregg School is a non-selective independent secondary day school for boys and girls in Townhill Park, Southampton, Hampshire, UK, with an associated kindergarten and primary school, the Gregg Preparatory School, near Southampton Common.
+The Gregg School is a non-selective independent secondary day school for boys and girls in Townhill Park, Southampton, Hampshire, UK, with an associated primary school, the Gregg Preparatory School, near Southampton Common.
 The main school occupies Townhill Park House and its grounds.
-It was founded in Southampton in 1901 and has more than 300 pupils and staff.
+It was founded in Southampton in 1901 and has more than 350 pupils and staff.
 The Gregg School is not a fully academically selective school.
 Selection is made through an entry assessment and references from the student's previous school.

 History

 The secondary school is the only surviving member in the UK of a commercial chain of schools in the British Isles and North America founded by John Robert Gregg, an Irish-born American, originally to teach his method of shorthand.

 (A sister secondary school, the Gregg High School for Girls in Jesmond, Newcastle closed in the 1960s.)

 It was founded in 1901 as a commercial school in the docklands of Southampton.
 In the 1920s it joined the Gregg chain and moved to Grosvenor Square in the Regency district of the city.

 Over the next few decades the school expanded and broadened the range of subjects taught.
 It opened a secondary school to teach conventional academic subjects in Winn Road (which is now home to the Gregg Preparatory school, formerly St Winifred's).

 It bought Townhill Park in 1994.